rachel-yost/Final-Project-2650/README.md

 $$\ell=\ell^*+\lambda_AR_A+\lambda_HR_H$$

-where the $\lambda$ values control the amount of regularization, which we have previously seen with L1 and L2 regularization.
+where the $$\lambda$$ values control the amount of regularization, which we have previously seen with L1 and L2 regularization.

 ## The Algorithm